The First Rule of Holes

 Good morning, y’all.
 Finally, a little sunshine.
 The ground water is draining off, but I’m not ready to let the air out of my raft yet.
 Weekend forecast is for more rain, so I’ll just use the next couple of days to do a few chores around here at TackyToo.
 I’ll use this time to dig up and relocate some of my perennials.
 I can take advantage of the coming rain storms to help get them adjusted to their new locations.

-In the spirit of Molly Ivins, I’d like to say to Dr. Ben Carson, “quit digging”.
-Trying to figure out which hole Dr. Carson is in at this point in time is a bit of a guess, since he’s been digging a new one about every hour for the last few days.
-In case you haven’t caught the news in the last few days, I know a lot of satellite dishes have malfunctioned because of the weather, I’ll hit a few of Dr. Carson’s highlights.
+In the spirit of Molly Ivins, I’d like to say to Herschel Walker, “quit digging”.
+Trying to figure out which hole Herschel is in at this point in time is a bit of a guess, since he’s been digging a new one about every hour for the last few days.
+In case you haven’t caught the news in the last few days, I know a lot of satellite dishes have malfunctioned because of the weather, I’ll hit a few of Herschel’s highlights in his own words.

 The best I can come up with is a saying that Granny Waller used to describe folks that had slipped into dementia, “He don’t got all what belongs to him.”
 As a yellow dog Democrat let me say, “please, please, please let Herschel alternate between being the Republican senate nominee and governor nominee for the rest of his life.”
 Those holes aren’t going to dig themselves.